gborowik/homebrew-testcask/README.md

 ```
 Please keep in mind that Golem depends on many packages.
 Therefore, the installation varies on the computer.
 Some of the packages may already be installed on your computer and the others have to be linked.
 A typical example is the `docker-machine` package, which provides `brew link docker-machine`.
 After linking, you must restart Golem installation.

+The docker-machine-driver-xhyve package needs root owner and uid, therfore you will be asked for root password during installation.

 ## Running Golem
 Golem is still under development and is not signed with a valid signature.